 We're humbled and grateful for the outpouring of support and the contributions, both in-kind and financial, from community members.
 Thank you.
 View Wish List

 We're committed to providing the community with daily updates on the work we're doing to prepare and respond to the COVID-19 pandemic.
-We appreciate everyone's help, especially local media outlets, with disseminating information about our COVID-19 efforts.
-Anyone can download and distribute our updates which are published Monday through Friday typically by 5 pm.

 When It Comes to Your Care – SAFETY FIRST!

 We continue to follow Governor Sununu’s guidelines regarding how to restart clinical services previously stopped due to COVID-19.
 To do this in as safe a manner as possible, we're assessing each service and ensuring that before it's restarted, we're able to provide staff and patients the safest possible experience.
 Services that are beginning to restart include ‘time-sensitive’ surgeries and all support services needed for such surgeries including pre-surgical testing, office visits and inpatient units.
 Additional services are also being assessed for restarting as soon as allowed.
 We have many protections in place, so please don’t wait to get urgent or emergency care you need.

 08/6/20:As of August 6, we've ordered COVID-19 tests for approximately 11,291 patients.
 To date, we've received results for 11,161 patients, which includes 166 COVID-19 positive results.
 Of the 166 positive results, one patient is currently hospitalized.

 Anyone seeking information about COVID-19 can call our COVID-19 screening and education hotline for the public which is staffed Monday - Friday 8 am to 5 pm.
 The hotline number is (603) 789-9123.
 COVID-19 testing is performed by appointment only and is scheduled through the screening and education hotline.
 If you need assistance during the weekend, call 211.